 The historical site is located on SC Route 11, also known as the Cherokee Parkway.
 It is just north of the infamous Gaffney Peach.
 When visiting, you will get a deeper appreciation for how the Revolutionary War was actually a civil war, pitting neighbor against neighbor, as there were stronger Loyalist tendencies in the South than in the North.
 It is an easy and informative two-hour diversion from I-85 on the way from Charlotte to Atlanta.

 Close to Cowpens, and viewable from I-85, is Kings Mountain National Battlefield.
 Just south of the North Carolina border, the Kings Mountain battle is unique.
 It was truly a civil war battle.
 As the National Park Service describes:

 Kings Mountain is a unique battle for several reasons.
 It was one of the few major battles of the war fought entirely between Americans: no British troops served here.
 In the South, many people were divided.
 When the war started, some fought for independence, others for loyalty to England.

 Kings Mountain is also unique in that large numbers of riflemen fought here.
 Rifles were not used much by the armies.
 A rifle was a hunting weapon, used by families on the frontier.
 The American militia that fought here mainly used rifles; the Loyalist troops had mostly muskets.

-The victory came after a staggering chain of Patriot losses at the hands of Cornwallis.
+The victory came after a staggering chain of Colonial losses to Cornwallis.
 It reinvigorated the Patriot cause and will to fight.
-In that way, it gave the Patriot forces the courage to fight at Cowpens months later.
+In that way, it gave the Colonial forces the courage to fight at Cowpens months later.